 I also researched learning and motivation.
 Interestingly, extrinsic motivation (points or grades) is easy to instill, but is short-lived.
 Intrinsic motivation (passion and genuine interest) is harder to instill, but leads to continued learning.

 To guide my brainstorming, I devised “how might we?” statements for the 3 main user pain points (excessive repetition, forgetting what was learned, and loss of motivation).
-I like to use sticky notes during ideation; for some reason, this method yields better ideas.
+I like to use sticky notes during ideation, I find I generate more ideas this way as opposed to typing out my ideas digitally.

 I loved so many of my ideas but sadly, implementing all of them wouldn't have been feasible.
 In comes the MoSCoW method!